mrchrisster/mister-arcade-attract/README.md

 # Mister Arcade Attract Mode
-This script starts a random Arcade game from your collection every 2 minutes.
+This script starts a random Arcade game from your collection every 2 minutes on your MiSTer FPGA device.
 You can play the game during that time, but it will automatically switch to a new game after 2 mins.
 When you're done, perform a *cold reboot* of your MiSTer from the OSD (F12) menu - or use the power button!

 # Usage
 To cycle through all MiSTer Arcade cores, copy Attract_Arcade.sh and Attract_Arcade.ini to /media/fat/Scripts Directory.